 In case you missed it, the makers of Toblerone have decided to alter the shape of their iconic chocolate bars in an effort to reduce costs.
 HOW DARE THEY?!?!
 Oh, and on a side note, the world’s largest economy has also just elected its next President.

 After months of drama/comedy/action, Donald John Trump has gotten enough votes against Hillary Clinton to secure his spot as the 45th POTUS.
-Trump, who cut his teeth on real estate and other business interests, will be the first President without any experience in military and in government.
+Trump, who cut his teeth on real estate and other business interests, will be the first President without any experience in the military and in government.

 What will his Presidency mean for traders like you and me?
 Let’s answer some of the more common questions of major market players: